 What I really love about this outfit, it’s the ethereal and romantic vibe that throwing a see-through shift dress on top of it gave it.
 In this case, they serve as a backdrop to support the billowy shift dress.

 I wore this outfit on a terribly hot South Florida day.
 I actually had to go pick up my passport, and since wearing a bathing suit was out of the question, this was the next best thing to deal with the unbearable heat.

-Even though it’s quite casual, it still looks polished and pulled together, which is something I always strive for when choosing my outfits.
+Even though it’s quite casual, it still looks polished and pulled together, which I always strive for when choosing my outfits.
 Wearing my hair up in a super-easy ballerina bun was a no-brainer that worked with the outfit AND the heat!